kabrial/MobileComputingAndroidStudio/README.md

-# Android Developement TP1
+# Android Development TP1

-## Emulator or your device
+## Emulator or device

-You can use an emulator with API 23 to 27, or your device.
+You can use an emulator or device with an API from 23 to 27.

-## The name of Application: Application Contacts
+## Application's Name: Application Contacts

-The application contacts is an application to create some notifications with the information, who the user is create in the list of item.
+The application contacts is an application to create call notifications with the information, who the user is create in the list of item.

-## Functionnalities for TP1
+## Functionalities for TP1

-We have two pages in this application, we use a menu, one is the home and the other for notifications.
+We have a menu and two pages in this application, one is the home and the other to create notifications.

 ## Home

 We have some text and a image for this page.

-## Notification
+## Notifications

+In this page, we have:
+- 3 inputs: number, date and time.
-In this page, you will have 3 inputs (numbers, date, times), 2 buttons Ok (to create the list item) and Cancel (to clear all the input), and a list of item and a switch button to create the notification.
+- 2 buttons: OK (to create the list item) and Cancel (to clear all the inputs)
+- A list of items, where each item has a switch button to create the notification.

 ## Functionalities for TP1